bebraw/ssg-benchmark/README.md

 1. `npm install` to install dependencies
 2. `npm start` to run the server

-After that you should be able to access `localhost:3000` and the `/api/posts` behind it.
+After that you should be able to access `localhost:3000` and the `/api/posts` path behind it.

 ## SSG